facebookresearch/spdl/docs/source/migration/why.rst

     aggregate/disaggregate data along the way.
 5. *Debuggability*
-    As we have seen in :ref:`Performance Analysis<Performance Analysis>` section, SPDL's pipeline abstraction gives insights of stage-wise runtime peformance, which makes it easier to understand how the data loading is performing and how to optimize the pipeline.
+    As we have seen in :ref:`Performance Analysis<Performance Analysis>` section, SPDL's pipeline abstraction gives insights of stage-wise runtime performance, which makes it easier to understand how the data loading is performing and how to optimize the pipeline.

 Cons